Where to Get a Cashier’s Check Without a Bank Account

 Cashier’s checks are a safe and secure way to transfer money, but they can be hard to get without a bank account and can’t be used internationally.
 If you need to send money overseas, try a money transfer app like Remitly instead.

-Remitly makes it easy to send money around the world with fast transfer speeds and transparent, affordable fees.
-And if your recipient doesn’t have a bank account, they may be able to access the money at a cash pickup location instead depending where your recipient is located.
+Remitly makes it easy to send money worldwide with fast transfer speeds and transparent, affordable fees.
+If your payee doesn’t have a bank account, they may be able to access the money at a cash pickup location instead, depending on where they are located.

 Download the app today to get started!